 • How To Get To Waiheke Island From Auckland (Fullers360 vs Sealink) – Two ferry companies travel from Auckland to Waiheke Island.
 Which one you choose will depend on whether you will take a vehicle or travel as a foot passenger, your budget and time.
 This post will explain everything you need to know about how to get to Waiheke Island on the ferry.

-Where To Stay On Waiheke Island
+Where To Stay In Onetangi On Waiheke Island

 If you’re travelling on a budget, then I have a post about the best hostel in Waiheke: